tahatakgungor/tahatakgungor/README.md

 ABOUT ME

-Hi, I have graduated my undergraduate education at Adana Alparslan Türkeş Science and Technology University, Faculty of Engineering, Department of Computer Engineering with 3.13 GPA
+Hi, I am Taha Turan Akgüngör.
+I have graduated my undergraduate education at Adana Alparslan Türkeş Science and Technology University, Faculty of Engineering, Department of Computer Engineering with 3.13 GPA
 In addition to the theoretical knowledge I have gained throughout my education life, I have developed myself by implementing projects in various fields.
 Also, I am always open to development.
 In my career, I will always be someone who pursues knowledge, constantly researches and achieves its goals.
 My most important and only goal will be to support the national struggle to reduce the foreign dependency of our country and to be able to work in this field.